-- Preside at all Board meetings at which the Chairman of the Board is not present - Call meetings of independent directors and set the agenda for such meetings - Preside at all meetings of independent directors and at all executive sessions of independent directors - Review Board meeting agendas and provide input to the Chairman of the Board - Communicate with management on behalf of the independent directors when appropriate - Act as liaison between the Chairman of the Board, the Chief Executive Officer and members of the Board - Lead the annual Board self-assessment, including providing input on the structure of the Board - Lead the annual Chief Executive Officer evaluation - Lead the Chief Executive Officer succession process - Represent the Board in communications with stockholders, as needed
+- Preside over all Board meetings at which the Chairman of the Board is not present - Call meetings of independent directors and set the agenda for such meetings - Preside over all meetings of independent directors and at all executive sessions of independent directors - Review Board meeting agendas and provide input to the Chairman of the Board - Communicate with management on behalf of the independent directors when appropriate - Act as liaison between the Chairman of the Board, the Chief Executive Officer and members of the Board - Work with the Chair of the Corporate Governance Committee to lead the annual Board self-assessment, including providing input on the structure of the Board - Lead the annual Chief Executive Officer evaluation - Lead the Chief Executive Officer succession process - Represent the Board in communications with stockholders, as needed

 All directors play an active role in overseeing the Company's business and risk functions both at our Board and committee levels.
-See "- Board's Role in Risk Oversight" beginning on page 14 for additional information on the Board's role in risk oversight.
+See "- Board's and Management's Roles in Risk Oversight" for additional information on the Board's and management's respective roles in risk oversight.
 In addition, directors have full and free access to members of management, and our Board and each committee has authority to retain independent financial, legal or other advisors as they deem necessary without consulting, or obtaining the approval of, any member of management.
 Our Board holds separate executive sessions of its non-employee directors and of its independent directors at least annually.